Focusing on the Candidate Experience in Remote Interviews

 Candidates who receive offers are 38% more likely to accept if they feel satisfied by the hiring process.
 And a whopping 62% of those who don’t accept will still recommend the organization based on a positive candidate experience.
 Even better, 80% of applicants who don’t receive an offer will apply again for a different position based on a favorable impression of the hiring process.

 Candidates who report a negative experience, however, are unlikely to re-apply or recommend the organization.
 One study even found that a poor recruitment process led applicants to take their business elsewhere, negatively impacting sales.

-Below are some ways to support applicants through a remote interview and hiring process to make the best possible impression.
+Below are some ways to support applicants through a remote interview and hiring process to make a positive remote candidate experience.

 Set Candidates Up for Success in Remote Interviews

 Reach out to candidates well in advance of the interview to explain your hiring process and set expectations.
-For example, your job posting might link directly to your pre-recorded video interview platform or a dedicated hiring portal with helpful information about how your organization has updated its hiring procedures to protect employees and candidates.
+For example, your job posting might link directly to your pre-recorded video interview platform or a dedicated hiring portal with helpful information about your hiring process.

 Don’t assume that candidates are familiar with the technology required for a successful remote interview or have easy access to equipment.
 A simple email (sent well in advance) setting out your technical specifications or an instructional video explaining how to access any proprietary software empowers candidates to troubleshoot before the big day.

 If your hiring process includes an asynchronous video interview, make sure candidates are aware of considerations like lighting, background noise, or camera quality so everyone has an equal opportunity to shine.